daniissac/readme-studio/README.md

 # MarkdownMe
-A modern, minimalist Markdown editor with live preview and enhanced writing features.
+A modern, minimalist Markdown editor with instant formatting and a clean writing experience.

 ## Features

 ### Core Functionality
-- Integrated live preview directly in the editor
+- Direct text formatting as you type
 - Clean, distraction-free writing environment
 - Smart typography with proper quotes and dashes
-- Syntax highlighting for code blocks
+- Code block highlighting
 - Dark mode with AMOLED support

 ### Enhanced Writing Experience